catalyst-fp7/documents/interoperability/interoperability.md

 A simple read-only access to the data should be adequate for many analytics and visualization purposes, and some partners may choose to implement this simple access method.
 Clients to the platform should be expected to access the data through one of the following mechanisms (choice of mechanism and endpoints to be part of configuration parameters).
-As a system makes more sophisticated acces methods available, he can expect better services from the ecosystem:
+As a system makes more sophisticated acces methods available, it can expect better services from the ecosystem:

 1. Pulling all server data relative to one unit of conversation, assuming a given platform server can host many different conversations with disjoint communities, in a single request as JSON-LD.
 This is necessary as each such conversation may define different access permissions.
 This is the minimal plumbing required to participate to the catalyst ecosystem
+2. Exposing a well-defined, agreed-upon subset of data to a component at a given URL.
-2. Endpoints allowing to access the collection of each main type of resource, with some filtering ability (GET endpoints)
+3. Endpoints allowing to access the collection of each main type of resource, with some filtering ability (GET endpoints)
-3. Read-only SPARQL Endpoints with agreed queries.
+4. Read-only SPARQL Endpoints with agreed queries.
-4. Read/write RESTful endpoints for the collection of each main type of resource (probably one such endpoint per unit of conversation.)
+5. Read/write RESTful endpoints for the collection of each main type of resource (probably one such endpoint per unit of conversation.)
-5. Read/write SPARQL endpoints.
+6. Read/write SPARQL endpoints.

 Note that some of the social platforms we plan to integrate with do not offer RDF data at all.
 The conversion of some of this data to RDF may be done within the scope of this project, but designing a generic way to do so is outside this scope, and is well handled by such known technologies as [GRDDL](http://www.w3.org/TR/grddl-primer/).